Causes of Car Accidents

 Regardless of the cause, if a car crash is not your fault, you should be able to file a car accident claim to recover compensation for damages.

-At Riddle & Brantley, our Goldsboro car accident lawyers have decades of experience with car crash cases throughout North Carolina.
-During that time, we have obtained many successful verdicts and settlements for victims of all types of car crashes.
-As a result, we have the resources and knowledge necessary to investigate all causes of car accidents, and determine who is to blame.
-If you sustained injuries or lost a loved one in a crash, we can advise you on your case and help you recover compensation for things like medical expenses, property damages, lost wages and/or funeral costs.
+At Riddle & Brantley, our North Carolina car accident lawyers have decades of experience with car accidents throughout the state.
+Since 1985, we have obtained thousands of successful verdicts and settlements for victims of all types of car crashes (see disclaimer below).
+We have the resources and knowledge necessary to investigate all causes of car accidents and to hold all negligent parties accountable.

 Auto Accidents Caused by Driver Negligence